‘Secret Of Mana’ Gets HD Remake On PS4 And PS Vita, Release Date Set For February 2018

 - Some additional gameplay upgrades

-Although more details on the gameplay changes and other upgrades are forthcoming, Francis Santos, the product lead at Square Enix, notes on the official PlayStation.Blog that the remake is being developed as a modernized version of the original, which remains faithful to its source material.
+Although more details on the gameplay changes and other upgrades are forthcoming, Francis Santos, the product lead at Square Enix, notes on the official PlayStation blog that the remake is being developed as a modernized version of the original, which remains faithful to its source material.

 “The game will faithfully adapt the beloved story and top-down gameplay while adopting modern 3D graphics and controls.
 Meaning that the game has been fully rebuilt from the ground up, but still remains true to the whimsical gameplay of the original.
 In this new remake, you can expect the great game all your friends have been saying you missed out on, reborn.”